sendbird/SendBird-SDK-JavaScript/README.md

 ## Before getting started

-This section shows you the prerequisites you need to know for using Sendbird Calls for iOS sample app.
+This section shows you the prerequisites you need to check for using Sendbird Chat SDK for JavaScript.

 ### Supported browsers